Request

 compressed: true # request a compressed response

-delay: 3000 # delay in ms for this request
+delay: 3s # delay for this request

 http3: true # use HTTP/3 protocol version